soniaisiganporia/awesome-cassandra/README.md

 #### Cassandra Compliant Databases on JVM

 <!-- double link - [Cassandra](http://cassandra.apache.org/) - The original gangster for Cassandra is of course Cassandra.
 Community supported. -->
-- [Datastax Enterprise](https://www.datastax.com/) - Most widely used commercial distribution of Cassandra, integrated with Apache Spark (for SparkSQL, analytics), Apache Solr (for secondary index), Apache TinkerPop based Graph stored in Cassandra, and OpsCenter.
+- [Datastax Enterprise](https://dtsx.io/3DkP5sN) - Most widely used commercial distribution of Cassandra, integrated with Apache Spark (for SparkSQL, analytics), Apache Solr (for secondary index), Apache TinkerPop based Graph stored in Cassandra, and OpsCenter.
 - [DDAC/Luna](https://luna.datastax.com/) - Datastax Distribution of Cassandra, a production ready distribution with a bulk loader supported by Datastax.
-DDAC is Deprecated now, but Datastax is still supporting Cassandra with it's new Luna Service.
+DDAC is Deprecated now, but Datastax is still supporting Cassandra with its new Luna Service.
 <!-- !double-link - [Elassandra](http://www.elassandra.io/) - Elassandra = Elasticsearch as a Cassandra secondary index. -->

 #### Cassandra Compliant Databases on C++